 Easiest Way To Peel Butternut Squash

-The hardest part of cooking butternut squash is cutting and peeling the skin.
+Whether I’m making my turkey and butternut squash chili or simply mashing my squash, the hardest part of cooking butternut squash is cutting and peeling the skin.
 Having a good kitchen knife will make cutting your squash a whole lot easier.
 Be sure your knife is nice and sharp!

 If you haven’t invested in a swivel peeler, I highly recommend it!
 OXO Good Grips makes a great swivel peeler, and you can get one for around $10 that will last a lifetime.